huggingface/distil-whisper/training/README.md

 KL-divergence loss terms.

 The following command takes the Common Voice dataset that was pseudo-labelled in the first stage and trains the 2-layer decoder model intialised in the previous step.
-Note that multiple training datasets and splits can be loaded by separating the dataset arguments by `+` symbols.
-Thus, the script generalises to any number of training datasets.
+We pass the local path to the pseudo-labelled Common Voice dataset (`../common_voice_13_0_hi_pseudo_labelled`), which you can change to the path where your local pseudo-labelled dataset is saved.

 In this example, we will combine the train and validation splits to give our training set, and evaluate on the test split only.
 This is purely to demonstrate how to combine multiple pseudo-labelled datasets for training, rather than recommended advice for defining train/validation splits.
 We advise that you train on the train splits of your dataset, evaluate and tune hyper-parameters on the validation split, and only test the final checkpoint on the test split.
+Note how multiple training datasets and splits can be loaded by separating the dataset arguments by `+` symbols.
+Thus, the script generalises to any number of training datasets.

 ```bash
 #!/usr/bin/env bash